 If you want to play The Stillness of the Wind, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-We haven’t documented any accessibility features for Navigation in The Stillness of the Wind which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We haven’t documented any accessibility features for Navigation in The Stillness of the Wind which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to The Stillness of the Wind, and offer accessibility features for Navigation:

 We've documented 1 accessibility feature for Controls in The Stillness of the Wind which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.